If kids close their phones or computers around you, don’t be naive. Make sure children use phones and computers in public areas of the home only.

 3) Communicate house rules.
 Before your child is allowed a phone, he or she should be well-aware of any pre established house rules.
 Discuss your expectations for mobile behavior and the consequences for failing to meet those expectations, but also discuss the potential legal and social repercussions of sending inappropriate pictures or spreading them online, whether they are of your child or not.

 5) Be a vigilant parent.
 Know who your child is talking to and who is trying to talk to them.
-The more information you have about his interactions on his phone, the better equipped you will be to interfere if anything dangerous should happen.
+The more information you have about their interactions on their phone, the better equipped you will be to interfere if anything dangerous should happen.
 Parental Intelligence systems such as uKnowKids are a great way to help out with this task if you think it is too overwhelming.

 Parenting is hard.
 Digital parenting is harder. uKnow.com makes digital parenting easier, and keeps kids safe from bullies and bad guys online and on the mobile phone. uKnow.com powers the world's leading Parental Intelligence systems for the parents of digital kids, including uKnowKids™, Family Sense™ from XFINITY®, SocialScout™ from Identity Theft 911® and others.
-For more information, visit http://www.uknow.com.
+For more information visit http://www.uknow.com.